-With vaccine manufacturers working towards prevention of the spread of SARS-CoV-2, Microfluidics has taken steps to support the industry during the pandemic.
+With vaccine manufacturers working towards the prevention of the spread of SARS-CoV-2, Microfluidics has taken steps to support the industry during the pandemic.

 On April 30th, Microfluidics hosted a teleconference for over 60 academic and commercial professionals from the Indian vaccine industry.
 The purpose of the webinar was to give an overview of the different types of vaccine adjuvant technology and LNPs and demonstrate how they can be manufactured on a production scale.